max-fatouros/cvmfs-ansible-setup/README.md

     ansible-playbook cvmfs.setup.ping
     ```

-4. Many of the ansible commands require `sudo` privileges.
+4. Many of the ansible commands require `sudo` privileges on the remote machines.
     If you would like to disable the sudo password on the remote machines so that the playbooks in this collection can be ran without a password, first run the following command, enter the sudo password for the machine which will have its sudo password removed, then press enter.
     ```bash
     read -s PASS